RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/README.md

 **USERNAMEHERE** should be replaced by your user/account name.

-# Changelog

-**0.2**

-- Fixed typos and formatting issues.
-More to come.
-- Added one book, "Addressing Conflicts: An Unconventional Proposal"

-**0.1**

-- Initial release, containing five books.

 # License and other bothersome matters

 Since this is my first public mod, and given that it primarily contains prose rather than lines of code, **the mod is released under a [Creative Commons license.
 In this case, CC BY-NC-SA 4.0.](https://creativecommons.org/licenses/by-nc-sa/4.0)**